anonymousauthor-100/dummyscoring/README.md

 # dummyscoring
-R package dummyscoring to do Dummy Extension Scoring (Keenan 2023)
+R package to do Dummy Extension Scoring (Keenan 2023)

 You can install the package with: remotes::install_github("PaulKeenan11/dummyscoring")